 To go even further, IoT technology can be used to continuously analyze the machines’ performance, prevent critical breakdowns, and therefore avoid urgent, expensive repairs.

-IoT can be used not only to improve the production process but to enhance the products as well.
+IoT chain management systems can be used not only to improve the production process but to enhance the products as well.
 To give you an example, Volvo, an automotive manufacturer, uses IoT sensors for proactive maintenance.
 The company has placed IoT sensors in its trucks, which helped reduce diagnostic time by 70% and truck repair time by 25%.

 Last but not least, the Internet of Things in manufacturing helps businesses be more sustainable.
 IoT devices assist in controlling the use of water at manufacturing plants, producing less waste and utilizing it in the least harmful way, and tracking pollution.